Parallel spin transport and holonomy in non-Euclidean curved circuits on a spherical two-dimensional electron gas: Triangular circuits on a Rashba sphere

 \subsection{Elliptic triangles}

 Regular polygons can be defined on the surface of a sphere of radius $R$ by connecting a series of corresponding vertices with geodesic curves | see Fig.~\ref{triangle}.
-Here, we focus on regular triangles (3-gons), which can be easily generalized to regular $N$-gons (see App.~\ref{AppN-gons}).
+These non-Euclidean polygons are called \emph{elliptic} after the positive Gaussian curvature of the underlying surface.
+Here, we focus on regular elliptic triangles (elliptic 3-gons), which can be easily generalized to elliptic $N$-gons (see App.~\ref{AppN-gons}).
 In particular, we consider triangles centered at the north pole with vertices $n=0,1,2$ located at the terminal points of the coordinate vectors $\mathbf{r}_n$ ($|\mathbf{r}_n|=R$).
 Given the SO(3) rotation matrix

 corresponding to an angle $2\pi/3$ around the $z$ axis, we find $\mathbf{r}_n= [R_{\hat{z}}(2\pi/3)]^n\mathbf{r}_0$ (with $\mathbf{r}_3=\mathbf{r}_0$).
 For convenience, we choose

 with $\eta$ the vertices' polar angle.
 Neighboring vertices $\mathbf{r}_n$ and $\mathbf{r}_{n+1}$ are connected by geodesic arcs $\mathcal{G}_n$ of length $L$.
 Notice that the unit vector $\hat{B}_n$ along $\mathcal{G}_n$ is such that $\hat{\mathbf{r}}_n \times \hat{\mathbf{r}}_{n+1}=\sin\theta_3 \hat{B}_n$, with $\theta_3=L/R$ and normalized $\hat{\mathbf{r}}_n=\mathbf{r}_n/R$.
 Besides, $\hat{B}_n=[R_{\hat{z}}(2\pi/3)]^n\hat{B}_0$ due to symmetry.
 The points $\mathbf{r}^{(n)}(\theta)$ along $\mathcal{G}_n$ are obtained by rotating $\mathbf{r}_n$ an angle $0\le \theta\le \theta_3$ along $\hat{B}_n$, such that